-Suboxone Withdrawal: What is Suboxone?
+What Is Suboxone?

 Suboxone is a prescription medication used in the treatment of opioid addiction.
-It contains a combination of two active ingredients: buprenorphine and naloxone.
-It is typically administered under the tongue as a film or tablet.
+It contains a combination of two active ingredients: buprenorphine and naloxone, and is typically administered under the tongue as a film or tablet.
 The medication is part of a comprehensive approach to opioid addiction treatment known as medication-assisted treatment (MAT), which combines medication with counseling and behavioral therapies to address the physical and psychological aspects of addiction.
 Suboxone is often prescribed in a controlled and supervised setting to support individuals in their journey toward recovery from opioid dependence.
 Despite its effectiveness, Suboxone can be addictive, and it produces similar withdrawal effects to other opioids if it is quit cold turkey.

-• Insomnia: Difficulty falling asleep or staying asleep is a common withdrawal symptom.
+- Insomnia: Difficulty falling asleep or staying asleep.

-• Dilated pupils: The pupils (black part) of the eyes may appear larger than usual.
+- Dilated pupils: The pupils (black part) of the eyes may appear larger than usual.

 When Does Suboxone Withdrawal Start?